named-data-ndnSIM/scenario-template/README.md

     ./waf configure --debug

 If you have installed NS-3 in a non-standard location, you may need to set up ``PKG_CONFIG_PATH`` variable.
-For example, if NS-3 is installed in /usr/local/, then the following command should be used to configure scenario

-    PKG_CONFIG_PATH=/usr/local/lib/pkgconfig ./waf configure

-or

-    PKG_CONFIG_PATH=/usr/local/lib/pkgconfig ./waf configure --logging

-or

-    PKG_CONFIG_PATH=/usr/local/lib/pkgconfig ./waf configure --debug

 Running
 =======